nerdtf/my-telegram-bot/README.md

 ### Usage Instructions

-#### Keyboards

-The bot utilizes various keyboards to enhance user interaction.
-Below is a brief overview of the provided keyboards:

 **Getting Started**
 Initiate your interaction with the bot by sending the /start command.
 This will introduce you to the main functionalities and guide you through the initial setup process.